Monday, June 20, 2022

 August 14, 1914

 Theodore Roosevelt also made a brief stop in Old Orchard Beach at the train station on August 18, 1914.
 He was campaigning for the Progressive Party candidates during this trip to Maine.
-He made a brief speech in OOB from the train platform before he was on his way to the Auburn train station where he would then speak in Lewiston prior to boarding the high-speed luxury interurban, Narcissus, en route back to Portland.
+He made a brief speech in OOB from the train platform before he was on his way to the Auburn train station where he would then speak in Lewiston before boarding the high-speed luxury interurban, Narcissus, en route back to Portland.

 Lewiston Evening Journal, August 18, 1914 -